Connect with us

 Singing River breaks ground on Mississippi’s first medical apprenticeship facility

-OCEAN SPRINGS — Amber Granger, 38, took her first care job more than two decades ago as a nursing assistant.
+OCEAN SPRINGS — Amber Granger, 38, took her first health care job more than two decades ago as a nursing assistant.

 She went back to school to be a lab technician, then moved into management.
 She dreamed of becoming a nurse but she couldn’t give up her income – or take on anymore student debt – for nursing school.